Skip to main content

 The largest anti-immigrant organizing groups, the Federation for American Immigration Reform (FAIR) and Numbers USA quietly promoted the events: Numbers sent a notice about the events to its email list and a number of FAIR’s state affiliates directed members to events in their areas.

 Prominent GOP-tied activists also promoted the events.
-The American Family Association’s Sandy Rios urged listeners of her radio show to attend events in their area and advertised the protest on Facebook.
-The Right’s favorite “constitutional scholar” Mark Levin also advertised the rallies on Facebook.
+The American Family Association’s Sandy Rios urged listeners of her radio show to attend events in their area and advertised the protest on Facebook(link is external).
+The Right’s favorite "constitutional scholar" Mark Levin also advertised the rallies on Facebook(link is external).

-Rep. Steve King, the leading anti-immigrant voice in Congress, was spoke at a sparsely attended protest in Nebraska, telling his audience that the migrant children at the border represent an “invasion” the size of “Santa Ana’s army.”
+Rep. Steve King, the leading anti-immigrant voice in Congress, was spoke at a sparsely attended protest in Nebraska(link is external), telling his audience that the migrant children at the border represent an “invasion” the size of “Santa Ana’s army.”

 4. The movement’s running on fumes.